 LinkedIn: SGS Connectivity & Products

-Stakeholders are encouraged to consult the full SafeGuardS 081.25 for complete details.
+Stakeholders are encouraged to refer to the original SafeGuardS 115.25 for more details.

 SGS SafeGuardS keep you up to date with the latest news and developments in the consumer goods industry.
-Read the full Denmark Proposes New Law for Food Contact Materials
+Read the full EU Enforces Radio Equipment Directive (RED) Articles 3.3(d), (e) and (f) for Cybersecurity SafeGuardS.

 Subscribe today and receive SGS SafeGuardS direct to your inbox.